timkaechele/herb/README.md

 At the core of Herb is the **Herb Parser**, a fast, portable, and HTML-aware ERB parser written in C. The parser generates a detailed, accurate syntax tree that serves as the foundation for reliable code analysis, transformations, and developer tooling.

-The Herb ecosystem includes **developer tools** (CLI, language server, formatter, linter), **language bindings** (for Ruby, Node.js, and the Browser using WebAssembly), and **utility libraries** (highlighter, minifier, printer).
+The Herb ecosystem includes **developer tools** (CLI, language server, formatter, linter), **language bindings** (for Ruby, Node.js, and the Browser using WebAssembly), and **utility libraries** (language service, highlighter, minifier, printer).
 All these components leverage the Herb Parser's syntax tree to provide consistent, accurate, and helpful tooling experiences.

 ## What Herb Can Do for You